 A useful way to understand the world economy is through the concise framework proposed by Thomas Piketty in his book Capital in the Twenty-First Century.
 Piketty divides the world into two basic components-capital and labor.
 Both are used for production and share revenue.

-The main difference between the two is that you can buy, own, and sell capital, and theoretically, you can accumulate capital indefinitely, just like the super-rich do.
-Labor is the use of personal ability.
+The main difference between the two is that you can buy, own, and sell capital, and theoretically, you can accumulate capital indefinitely, just like the super-rich does.
+Labor is the use of the personal ability.
 You can use it for a fee, but you cannot own labor, because slavery has long ended.

 Capital has two interesting characteristics.
 First, its price is determined by how much future income it can bring.
 If a piece of land can yield twice as much wheat or commercial land rent as another piece of land, its value should also be doubled.
-Otherwise, you can sell the bad piece of land in exchange for a good one.
-This no-arbitrage condition means that all capital generates the same risk-return when equilibrium is reached.
+Otherwise, you can sell a bad piece of land in exchange for a good one.
+This no-arbitrage condition means that all capital generates the same risk return when equilibrium is reached.
 Piketty estimates that the historical level of this return is 4% to 5% per year.

 Another interesting feature of capital is that it can be accumulated through savings.
 If someone or a country saves 100 units, they should be able to earn 4 to 5 units of income per year.
 From this, it is not difficult to see that if capital is fully invested and the economic growth rate is lower than 4% to 5%, capital and its rate of return will be much higher than the economic growth rate.